omni-us/jsonargparse/README.rst

     parser.add_argument('--in_jsonnet',
         action=ActionJsonnet(ext_vars='in_ext_vars'))

-For example, if a jsonnet file required some external variable :code:`param`, then the jsonnet and the external variable could be given as:
+For example, if a jsonnet file required some external variable ``param``, then the jsonnet and the external variable could be given as:

 .. testcode:: jsonnet